Range-Based API Algorithms

 sycl::buffer<int> buf(data, sycl::range<1>(10));

-factory, data access is permitted on a device only. size()
+For ranges based on a SYCL buffer, data access is only permitted on a device, while size()

 and empty()